 Elevated baseline above the upper marker on TapeStation traces can indicate overcycling (see the following online FAQ for further details: Are my libraries overcycled?
-If so, what should I do? ).
+If so, What should I do? ).

 A carryover of Purification Beads (PB) can also result in a peak around and beyond the upper marker on TapeStation/ Bioanalyzer/ Fragment Analyzer traces.
 This can be avoided by taking care not to transfer any beads after the final elution.